alexandear/alexandear/README.md

 ### Hi there 👋

-- I'm a backend engineer.
+- I'm a backend engineer with about 6 years of experience.
 - Currently working with Go projects.
 - Reach me at https://t.me/alexandear.